pytorch/pytorch/torch/csrc/jit/codegen/cuda/README.md

 1. There's regression after turning on nvfuser.

 First thing is to check that you have fusion kernel running properly.
-Try to run your model with fallback disabled to see if you hit any errors that caused fallback via `export PYTORCH_NVFUSER_DISABLE_FALLBACK=1`.
+Try to run your model with fallback disabled to see if you hit any errors that caused fallback via `export PYTORCH_NVFUSER_DISABLE=fallback`.

+If turning on NVFuser produces unexpected outputs, set the `PYTORCH_NVFUSER_DISABLE` environment variable to disable some of the optional features, e.g.:
+- `fma`: disable using FMA instructions
+- `index_hoist`: disble optimization to hoist comon index expressions
+- `predicate_elimination`: disble optimization to eliminate redundant predicates
+- `unroll_with_rng`: disable unrolling when RNG is used

+For example, `export PYTORCH_NVFUSER_DISABLE=fma,index_hoist` would disable FMA and index hoisting.

 2. I didn't see any speedup with nvfuser.